KAIST-IS521/activity1-cshwan96/README.md

 ```

 Files in "./testcase" directory is compared with default csv library in the python.

-And Files in "./errorcase" is tested if it returns 1 for exit code.
+And files in "./errorcase" is tested if it returns 1 for exit code.
-### Test Output Example
+#### Test Output Example
 	Testing testcases : Total 5
 	rfcSample.csv : True
 	test1.csv : True